Skip to main content

 docker-compose up -d --build

-# View logs of all services
+# View logs of all services (follow mode -- streams new logs in real time)

 docker-compose logs -f

-# View logs of specific service
+# View logs of specific service -- invaluable when debugging one misbehaving container

 docker-compose logs -f api

-# Stop and remove containers, networks
+# Stop and remove containers and networks (volumes are preserved)

 docker-compose down